CERT-Polska/mquery/docs/indexing.md

 For more ideas and reference, see
 [ursadb documentation](https://github.com/CERT-Polska/ursadb).

-This method suffers from the same problem as the button - it's all a part of a single transaction, so database/server crash will delete all progress.
+This method does all operations as a part of a single transaction.
+This means that partial results won't be visible before the indexing ends, and a server reboot or database termination will delete all progress made so far (there's no way to pause and resume work).
+For this reasons, when indexing a lot of files, it's useful to use auxillary script described below.

-## Method 3: utils.index script
+## Method 2: utils.index script

 More advanced indexing workflows are supported with a separate script.
 To use it, open a terminal in `mquery/src` directory.
-This method is slower than the previous ones but can be parallelised easily.
+This method is a bit slower than the previous ones but can be parallelised easily.

-There are two stages: `prepare` and `index`.
+The script splits work into two stages: `prepare` and `index`.

 ### 1. Prepare files to be indexed